getappmap/appmap-python/README.md

 ### tox
-Additionally, the `tox` configuration provides the ability to run the tests for all supported versions of Python and djanggo.
+Additionally, the `tox` configuration provides the ability to run the tests for all supported versions of Python and Django.

 `tox` requires that all the correct versions of Python to be available to create the test environments. [pyenv](https://github.com/pyenv/pyenv) is an easy way to manage